How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 • Rideshare Drivers

-Note: These figures reflect base rate patterns before occupation-specific discounts are applied.
-A military member, for example, may pay a higher base rate but can access GEICO's military discount of up to 15% or USAA membership rates, which can bring their actual premium well below the baseline.
+Note: Base rate figures reflect occupational risk profiles before occupation-specific discounts are applied.
+A military member, for example, may show a higher base rate but can access GEICO's military discount or USAA membership — which can bring their actual premium well below average.
+Understanding what affects your car insurance rates can help you better anticipate where occupation fits into your total rate.

 Delivery Drivers: Don't Rely on Your Personal Policy

 If you deliver food or packages for any platform — DoorDash, Amazon Flex, Instacart, or others — your personal auto policy likely will not cover accidents that occur while you're working.
-Talk to your insurer about a business-use endorsement or rideshare add-on before your next shift.
+A particularly dangerous gap exists during Period 1 (app is on, waiting for a request), when app coverage is often limited to liability only with no coverage for your own vehicle.
+Talk to your insurer about a business-use endorsement or rideshare add-on.
+A commercial auto policy provides the most complete protection for full-time delivery drivers and can cost $300+/month.

 Compare Car Insurance Rates in Ohio